Affordable Housing Options for Low-Income Older Adults

 Home Sharing

-Home-sharing programs can help older adults living alone stay in their homes while providing an affordable housing option for older adults.
-In addition to helping with costs, home-sharing can prevent loneliness, particularly benefiting older adults whose spouses have passed or children have moved away.
+Home-sharing programs can help older adults who are living alone stay in their homes while providing an affordable housing option.
+In addition to helping with costs, home-sharing can prevent loneliness and provide a sense of safety.
+This arrangement may be particularly beneficial to older adults whose spouses have passed away or children have moved away.
+It may also be a welcome alternative to having to relocate to a nursing home or assisted living facility.

 Additional Options